What is ADHD?

 ADHD Symptoms in Children

 Diagnosing ADHD in children can be more complex.
 This is because children are very different in terms of development from adults and may not share certain symptoms.
-Parents and teachers should look for the following if they suspect ADHD in a child.
+Parents and teachers should look for the following behaviors if they suspect ADHD in a child.

 Inattentive ADHD symptoms in children include: